salvois/LargeXlsx/README.md

     XlsxWriter Write(decimal value)
     XlsxWriter Write(int value)

-Besides the value to write into the cell, `Write` optionally accepts another parameter representing the ID of the style (see Styling) to use to stylize the cell being written.
+Besides the value to write into the cell, `Write` optionally accepts another parameter representing the ID of the style (see Styling) to use to style the cell being written.
 This cannot be changed after the cell has been written.

     XlsxWriter Write(XlsxStyle style)
     XlsxWriter Write(string value, XlsxStyle style)